LEImDL/PythonValidGen/README.md

 }
 ````

-For example, for an optional birthdate (only date), that must match to someone aged 16 or over:
+2. For an optional birthdate (date only), that must match to someone aged 16 or over:

 ````json
 {
   "name":"birth_date",